 $ sudo apt install winetricks

 You can run Winetricks in GUI mode to install applications.
 Use this command to run Winetricks in GUI mode:

-You can install many application, games, Windows components, and many more in GUI mode.
-Installation procedure is quite simple.
+You can install any application, game, Windows components, and many more in GUI mode.
+The installation procedure is quite simple.
 Follow the instructions.

 List of applications available on Winetricks: